Homes for Sale in Short Pump: Prices, Neighborhoods, and Schools

 Twin Hickory

-Twin Hickory is arguably the most well-known subdivision in Short Pump and one of the most popular family neighborhoods in the entire Richmond metro.
+Twin Hickory is one of the most popular family neighborhoods in the Richmond metro.
 Developed primarily by HHHunt, this master-planned community sits along Nuckols Road and Twin Hickory Lake Drive.

 Price range: $450,000 – $700,000

-Twin Hickory offers a mix of single-family homes ranging from traditional colonials to transitional designs, most built between the late 1990s and mid-2010s.
-The community is anchored by a massive amenity package — multiple swimming pools, tennis and basketball courts, playgrounds, a community lake with a fishing pier, miles of paved walking and biking trails, and a community center that hosts year-round events.
+Twin Hickory offers single-family homes ranging from traditional colonials to transitional designs, most built between the late 1990s and mid-2010s.
+The community includes multiple swimming pools, tennis and basketball courts, playgrounds, a community lake with a fishing pier, paved walking and biking trails, and a community center that hosts year-round events.

-The schools are a major draw.
 Twin Hickory Elementary, Short Pump Middle, and Deep Run High School form one of the most sought-after school paths in Henrico County.
-Homes in this feeder zone command a premium, and they sell quickly.
+Homes in this feeder zone command a premium and sell quickly.

 Wyndham